 What are the great questions of contemporary physics?
 What is the Higgs Boson and what does it tell us about the origins of the universe?
 What is the role of the European Organization for Nuclear Research (CERN), its focus and objectives?
 What are the experiments conducted on its premises?

-CERN invites the public to discover the mysteries of the universe and the work of the world's biggest physics laboratory through free of charge guided tours and permanent exhibitions.
+CERN invites the public to discover the mysteries of the universe and the work of the world's biggest physics laboratory at the Science Gateway.